rahuljungbahadur/rahuljungbahadur/README.md

 ### Hi there, I am Rahul. 👋

-I am a Senior Data Scientist at Nestle.
+I am a Data Scientist at Amazon.
 I like solving business problems using scalable machine learning approaches.

-I ❤️ coding and creating visualizations - be it R, Python, HTML.
+I ❤️ coding and creating visualizations - be it Python, R, Rust, HTML.

 Things I am excited to learn about these days.